for Business, Management and Marketing

 Learning Resource Centre

-Gain practical experience
+Gain practical experience within the industry

-Work placements give you valuable work experience to add to your CV and help you to prepare for the workplace after you graduate.
+Work placements give you valuable work experience to add to your CV and help to prepare you for the workplace after you graduate.

 There are two main types of placement on this course.
 You may complete a year-long industrial placement between your second and third years of study, and a 10-week placement during your final year.
 Some students will complete both placement options.